Applications now being accepted for the summer and fall terms. Click here to apply online.

 Application process for Senior Guest auditors

-At least 3 weeks before the start of the term, please complete all sections of the online application or print, complete and return the Senior Guest-Auditor application to Adult Career and Special Student Services.
+Please complete all sections of the online application or print, complete and return the Senior Guest-Auditor application to Adult Career and Special Student Services.
 Once we receive your application, you will get a confirmation email from us with additional information.

 Not 60 yet but interested in auditing a course?
 Find out how.